GoTeamEpsilon/purpose/README.md

 ## Current Project

-- [cTAKES Intelligent Chart Summarization Solution](https://github.com/GoTeamEpsilon/ctakes-rest-service) - A JSON-based REST service to process unstructured clinical text through a smart natural language processing system.
+- [cTAKES Rest Service](https://github.com/GoTeamEpsilon/ctakes-rest-service) - A JSON-based REST service to process unstructured clinical text through a smart natural language processing system.

 - [cTAKES Friendly Web UI](https://github.com/GoTeamEpsilon/ctakes-friendly-web-ui) - This is a web viewer to be used with cTAKES Friendly Web UI.